cmu-rss-lab/rosdiscover-evaluation/README.rst

 The experimental setups for RQ2 are in the `experiments/recovery/subjects` directories.
 We currently report results for recovery in `turtlebot`, `autorally`, and  `husky`.
 RQ2 consists of two phases followed by checking and comparison of results.
 All the examples will be given or `autorally` but should be the same for the other subjects.
 All commands are executed in the root directory of this package.

-Note the for convenience, we provide a shell script that automates all the steps below on prebuilt images.
+Note the for convenience, we provide a shell script that automates all the steps below.
+It assumes that all the images have been prebuilt as described above.
 To run this:

 .. code::